 The Algonquin Hotel

 By Terry Trucco

 Amenities: Free WiFi.
-Kindles, loaded with your favorite book, available for your stay.
 Complimentary newspapers.
-The renovated fitness center is open 24 hours.
+The fitness center is open 24 hours.

-Surroundings: A terrific midtown block packed with low-slung hotels, clubs and office buildings, all a short walk from prime territory including Times Square and the Theater District, Grand Central Station, the New York Public Library, Fifth Avenue shopping and Bryant Park.
+Surroundings: The Algonquin is smack in the middle of a terrific midtown block packed with low-slung, atmospheric hotels, clubs and office buildings straight out of a black-and-white WeeGee photo.
+Prime heritage territory is a short walk away — Times Square and the Theater District, Grand Central Station, the New York Public Library, Fifth Avenue shopping and Bryant Park.
 Rockefeller Center and the Museum of Modern Art are slightly further afield but walkable.
-Lincoln Center is three subway stops away.
-Downtown destinations like SoHo, Tribeca and the Financial District are easy to reach by subway.
+Lincoln Center is a three-subway-stop hop.
+Downtown destinations like SoHo, Tribeca and the Financial District are easily reached by subway.
 Bus stops are a block away; the subway station is a 3½ block walk.

 Case sold the hotel in 1946 to Ben Bodne, a Southerner who oversaw it for over 40 years.
 He, in turn, sold it to a Japanese concern in 1987, and it has had numerous owners since, culminating in Cornerstone Realty, which purchased it from HEI in 2011.
 HEI still manages the property.
 In September 2010, the hotel joined the Marriott International group as part of the Marriott Autograph Collection of historic and one-of-a-kind properties.
-Besides a new web site, the affiliation introduced valet parking and in early 2012 renovated the hotel to the core.
-Guests now receive Marriott Rewards when they stay.
+Besides a new web site, the affiliation introduced valet parking, the gut renovation in 2012 and Marriott Rewards for member guests.
+During the pandemic shut down, the lobby was renovated as mentioned above, incorporating the storied Blue Bar which previously stood next door.

-Keep in mind: The building is old: hallways are narrow, and queen-bed rooms are really small.
-Courtyard rooms have dismal views.
-As mentioned above, the Oak Room cabaret is history, and the hotel is sadder for it.
+Keep in mind: Though nicely modernized, the building is old: hallways are narrow, and queen-bed rooms are really small.
+And courtyard rooms have dismal views.

+The Algonquin Hotel